pakastin/node-ruuvitag/README.md

 Node.js module for reading data from a [Ruuvitag](http://tag.ruuvi.com) weather station.

 Tested on Raspberry Pi 3.
-Depends on [eddystone-beacon-scanner](https://github.com/sandeepmistry/node-eddystone-beacon-scanner) and [noble](https://github.com/sandeepmistry/noble).
-See [instructions](https://github.com/sandeepmistry/noble) on
- how to enable BLE on RasPi and how to run without root.
+Depends on [noble](https://github.com/sandeepmistry/noble).
+See [instructions](https://github.com/sandeepmistry/noble) on how to enable BLE on RasPi and how to run without root.

 ### Installation